VladislavaFr/archivision-ai/README.md

 # ArchiVision.AI: AI-Powered Interior Design & Architecture Analysis

 ArchiVision.AI is a cutting-edge Python project that combines architecture, interior design, deep learning, and prompt engineering.
-Designed in collaboration with AI Open, this project aims to revolutionize how we approach residential and investment-based design, especially for budget-conscious users.
+Designed in collaboration with AI Open, this project aims to revolutionize how we approach residential and investment-based design.

 ##  Overview